costpetrides/Fluid-Dynamics-Navier-Stokes/README.md

 # Fluid Dynamics!

-Fluid dynamics is a subfield of fluid mechanics that describes the flow of fluids (liquids and gases).
-It encompasses various phenomena, including flow velocity, pressure, density, and temperature, as a function of space and time.
-Understanding fluid dynamics is crucial for a wide range of applications, from designing efficient vehicles and predicting weather patterns to understanding the flow of blood in the human body and the behavior of oceans and atmospheres on a global scale.

 ### Key Equations of Fluid Dynamics

 Two fundamental equations in fluid dynamics are the Navier-Stokes equations and the Continuity equation.
 These equations describe how the velocity field of fluid flow evolves over time under the influence of internal and external forces.